 - Student Travel Funds

-- P-Card Journal Import Form - more than 10 lines
+- Journal Import Form - Replaces the Grants and Contracts Journal Entry Form when there are more than 10 lines.

 Effort and Travel on Sponsored Programs